milvus-io/milvus/deploy/README.md

-# What's this for
+# A solution to achive low latency and high throughput
 We can get from [Mishards](../shards/README.md) milvus can be deployed with Mishards  as cluster to support massive-scale(10 billion, 100 billion or even larger datasets).
 However, when it comes to case that datasets is limited(say, millions or tens million) and low latency、high throughput is required, Mishards cannot handle it.
-Here, we give a proposal to solve the problem above in production environment.
+Here, we give a proposal to solve the problem above in production environment based on envoy.

-# How to
+## How to
 > Under kubernetes, we can use [kubectl](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands#apply) to handle resources

-## Step 1: Docker and Kubernetes environment
+### Step 1: Docker and Kubernetes environment
 If no Docker and Kubernetes environment available, you can build one with [docker](https://v1-17.docs.kubernetes.io/docs/setup/production-environment/container-runtimes/#docker) and [Highly Available Kubernetes clusters](https://v1-17.docs.kubernetes.io/docs/setup/production-environment/tools/kubeadm/high-availability/) as reference.

-## Step 2: Distributed file system
+### Step 2: Distributed file system
 Milvus cluster relys on [Distributed file system](https://en.wikipedia.org/wiki/Clustered_file_system) to hold data.
 We can know from [Storge Classes](https://kubernetes.io/docs/concepts/storage/storage-classes/), kubernetes support plenty of plugins to communicate with specific storage engine(such as CephFs、AWS EBS、Azure Disk、GCE PD、Glusterfs ...)

 If one Distributed file system is already available, this step can be skipped, otherwise, [GlusterFs](https://www.gluster.org/) can be a option, and we can deploy it following [gluster-kubernetes